lake-wg/edhoc/draft-ietf-lake-traces.md

 a6 51 1b 9d e2 85 be df 6e ab 3e 9e d1 2d fe 22 a5 3e ed a7 de 48
 ~~~~~~~~

-I constructs the input needed to derive the key K_3, see Section 4.1.2 of {{I-D.ietf-lake-edhoc}}, using the EDHOC hash algorithm:
+I constructs the input needed to derive the key K_3, see {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using the EDHOC hash algorithm:

     K_3 = EDHOC-KDF( PRK_3e2m, 3, TH_3, key_length )
         = HKDF-Expand( PRK_3e2m, info, key_length ),